lucascessfordpattern/Rev-Ops-Prioritisation/index.md

 ##### 30/07/25
 - [x] Finish up charts for Kelly and present to her. told by Jayson that all salesforce data are views that we are allowed to use for some reason. all in analytics_db -> stg.salesforce
-- [x] Let Charlie & Max know that the changes should be done now
-- [x] Let Chris know about market share
-- [x] Get Jayson to have a look at the mind map
-- [x] Ask Jayson about slide automation
-- [x] Ask Jayson about the ASIN LBB to see what the deal is there
-- [x] Add back in Market Share for EU - if there are any questions about market share, go to Nate

-##### 29/07/25
-- [x] Show Charlie the automation